Key information

 - explore the relevance of wellbeing and digital technologies to the lives of children and young people today and for their futures

-- take electives from other subjects – from philosophy to law and modern languages – to open your mind to other disciplines and tailor your degree to your interests.
+- take electives from other subjects – such as philosophy, psychology, law, or modern languages – to open your mind to other disciplines and tailor your degree to your interests.

 Through two professional placements you’ll experience different practice settings.
 These might include a nursery, a play scheme, a youth club, a children’s charity or a school.